noah-nuebling/mac-mouse-fix-website/public/licenseinfo/README.md

   - Azerbaijan (AZ): Bank says ('Unfortunately, payment in this store [gumroad] is prohibited in Azerbaijan').
 See [this mail](message:<4656428B-A309-4306-AF73-BA8660B805A1@gmail.com>).
   - Turkey (TR): It's too expensive for college student even at $1.99 due to current (December 2023) terrible economic situation in Turkey.
 Source: [this mail](message:<5C18F7A2-8336-48B5-A458-D6A193CEFFAC@icloud.com>).
   - Iran (IR): According to [this mail](message:<CAHkB1paSesFmjY-AehsPuOUr5WfZACkXCxDuaWtqgdn4kKrcuw@mail.gmail.com>) they can't pay in Dollars due to economic sanctions
+  - Myanmar (MM): According to [this mail](message:<0FD140DD-9672-4B29-BEA5-F3EEBAE0736A@gmail.com>) the checkout page is available but the person can't actually check out.

 Other notes:
 - I removed ?wanted=true from the quickpPayLink (https://noahnuebling.gumroad.com/l/mmfinappusd?wanted=true).
 Now it's less 'quick' which might be annoying to users, but I think it's less confusing, because all the stuff about the 1.
 2. 3.
 Options still shows up for ?wanted=true but without context which I think is sort of confusing.